bptlab/gryphon/README.md

 you could also edit it this way, just the building part will take longer), you can run the whole thing in a docker container in 3 easy steps:

-Step One: Grab a cup of coffee.
-Step Two: Install Docker.
+1. Install Docker.
-Step Three: Run "docker build -t griffindocker ."
-Step Four: Grab another cup of coffee.
+2.  `cd` into the gryphon dir and run `docker build -t bpt/gryphon .`
-Step Five: Run "docker run -p 3000:3000 -it --rm --name griffin griffindocker"
+3. Run `docker run -it --rm -p 3000:3000 --name gryphon bpt/gryphon`

 ### Troubleshooting
 If running npm install fails:
-Check wether you have installed all build-essentials (Otherwise run: sudo apt-get install build-essential)
+Check wether you have installed all build-essentials (Otherwise run: `sudo apt-get install build-essential`)
-Run: sudo npm install -g node-gyp
+Run: `sudo npm install -g node-gyp`
 Try again.

 When running on Windows, make sure to have the following additional dependencies installed: